wesleywerner/dregosadv/design/doc.md

 # Puzzles

 #### Find The Way
+_(Implemented, Not Tested)_
-Why: find the way through the thick jungle.
+* Why: Find the way through the thick jungle.
-What: no special items required.
+* What: No special items required.
-How: look in directions to see the stone steps.
+* How: Climb the tree in the clearing, look Northeast to see the stone steps.
-Where: from the top of the tree.
+* Where: Top of tree.

 #### Get Bananas
+_(Implemented, Not Tested)_
-Why: required to distract the monkey.
+* Why: required to distract the monkey.
-What: bull whip (inventory item).
+* What: bull whip (inventory item).
-How: Use whip to drop a bunch of bananas from high up.
+* How: Use whip to drop a bunch of bananas from high up.
-Where: Garden.
+* Where: Garden.

 #### Distract The Monkey
+_(Implemented, Not Tested)_
-Why: to retrieve your compass.
+* Why: to retrieve your compass.
-What: banana.
+* What: banana.
-How: show the monkey the banana, then drop it on the ground.
+* How: show the monkey the banana, then drop it on the ground.
-Where: Wherever the monkey is present (drop the banana).
+* Where: Wherever the monkey is present (drop the banana).

 When the player climbs the tree to Find The Way, the compass falls by accident.
 The monkey grabs it and stays out of reach, it will (tauntingly) follow